 Can I Charge My Tenants For Water Consumption?

 In Queensland, landlords can pass on the consumption portion of their water rates notice to tenants if certain conditions are met.
-Watch this video to find out if your property is eligible for this and what you need to do get it right.
+Watch this video to find out if your property is eligible for this and what you need to do to get it right.

 5 Tips To Lower Your Vacancy Rate and Find Tenants Faster